Head to Head Contrast: Orbital Energy Group (OEG) & The Competition

 |-2.92%

-This table compares Orbital Energy Group and its peers gross revenue, earnings per share and valuation.
+This table compares Orbital Energy Group and its peers revenue, earnings per share (EPS) and valuation.

 |Gross Revenue